 If you love painting AND love your Hydro Flask water bottle, you’ve come to the right place!
 In this ultimate guide, I will go through my entire process on how I paint and seal my Hydro Flask, including 5 easy Hydro Flask painting ideas (that beginners can tackle!).

 Get ready to transform your plain ol’ Hydro Flask (or any stainless steel water bottle) into an inspiring piece of art that you’ll love drinking your H20 from…

 It might even encourage you to drink more water!

 You can also gift these painted DIY beauties -which is what I did with most of mine.
 I custom painted them for some special ladies in my life, as Christmas presents.
 It makes a special and super unique gift idea!

 If you’re looking for a nifty alternative to a painted Hydro flask make sure you check out my 64Hydro water bottle review post.
-It’s another 32oz water bottle that comes out of the box with gorgeous images and designs.
+You can check out their other bottle selections on their site (their images and bottle art are gorgeous).

 What is a Hydro Flask

 Hydro Flasks are reusable stainless steel insulated water bottles, made out of premium steel.
 They have been around since 2009, but their popularity have gained traction over the past couple of years.